Privacy and Data Security Statement

 - the shipping destination you requested, which may be your residential address.

-such other information about you or your order as may be reasonably necessary to provide, inform you about, and improve our shipping protection service.
+- such other information about you or your order as may be reasonably necessary to provide, inform you about, and improve our tracking, discovery, and protection services.

 Personal Information Collected from Our Workforce and Job Applicants

 We collect and retain the types of professional or employment related personal information you would expect an employer to have about its existing and former workforce and new job applicants, including your name, contact details, qualifications and work history.
 We provide legally required notices of collection and describe our use and sharing of the personal information of our workforce and applicants in greater detail in confidential internal human resource manuals and documents accessible to members of our workforce, or by publication on the proprietary workforce/applicant portals and apps we operate.
 In some cases, such portals and apps may be operated by third parties who transfer the personal information to us.
 In those situations, the legal responsibility to provide notice usually rests with the third party.